russkinori/Bootstrap-Portfolio/README.md

 # Bootstrapping

 ## Description
 This repo covers the creation of a portfolio page using bootstrap.
 The aim was to utilise bootstrap to minimise the workload of creating a webpage.
 This also showcases my skills and talents to employers looking to fill a part-time or full-time position.
-The portfolio highlights some of my strongest work as well as the thought processes behind it can be accessed from the webpage.
+The portfolio highlights some of my strongest work as well as the thought processes behind it.

-Skills covered include: html, flexbox, bootstrap, css and css variables.
+Skills covered include: html, flexbox, bootstrap, css, media queries and css variables.
 <br>
 <br>